 You will find this property north of the night market.

 To learn more about the Chinese Civil War, explore the nearby National Revolutionary Martyrs’ Shrine.
 It’s a place dedicated to those who died during the war.

 Then there’s the Taipei Grand Hotel.
-Whether you want to view it or stay in it, either option will give you a look at a place that hosted various popular figures like former US presidents Dwight D. Eisenhower and Ronald Reagan.
+Whether you want to view it or stay in it, either option will give you a look at a place that hosted various famous figures like former US presidents Dwight D. Eisenhower and Ronald Reagan.

 Many vendors may mark up their prices because Shilin Night Market focuses on tourists, but don’t let that deter you.
 You still won’t have to pay much for food.
 Don’t be afraid to try something new.